5 Natural Remedies for Sinus Headache Straight From Kitchen

 Boil up to 2 liters of water along with a couple of drops of clove oil.
 Mix squashed mint leaves and a few drops of eucalyptus oil.
 If you cannot find oils, put a fistful of eucalyptus and cloves in boiling water.
 Steam your face with this water for 10-15 minutes.
 Repeat the same process twice a day daily to see improvement.
 The blockage will clear within a few days.
 To remove the residual symptoms repeat the process once every week.

 Garlic is famous for its antibacterial and soothing properties.
-They are useful to get relief from sinus attack.
+They are useful to get relief from sinus attacks.
 Ginger contains powerful antibacterial, antiviral, and antifungal properties, which help to fend off bacterial contamination, causing inconvenience.
 Allicin and Scordinin are the compounds responsible for making garlic a "natural healer."
+This, again, is one of the most effective natural remedies for sinus headache.

 It contains decongestant and expectorant properties, which unclog the sinus cavity and provide relief in the long run.
 Its influenza-busting property that incorporates vitamin C, a few proteins, selenium, sulfur, and others offer support to battle against the disease-causing microscopic organisms.